X-android-pixel/anddea-module-root/README.md

 1. 📥 Download latest release
 2. ⚡ Install [zygisk-detach](https://github.com/j-hc/zygisk-detach) (Recommended)
 3. 🔒 Detach YouTube/YouTube Music from Play Store (if using zygisk-detach)
+4. 📂 Extract the `com.google.android.youtube.apk` file from the module.
+This file is a clean version of YouTube.
+Install it, and it will be compatible with the patch.
+You can also download a compatible version via APKMirror.
-4. 📲 Install through Magisk Manager
+5. 📲 Install through Magisk Manager or Kernal SU
-5. ✅ Enjoy enhanced experience!
+6. ✅ Enjoy enhanced experience!

 > **Note**: While zygisk-detach is recommended for stability, it's optional.
 Reboot after patch application is also optional.